Flying drone smuggles cell-phone, saw blade into Danish prison

-COPENHAGEN Not a cake with a file in it, but maybe the modern equivalent.
+COPENHAGEN (Reuters) - Not a cake with a file in it, but maybe the modern equivalent.

 A drone flew a load of illegal items to an inmate's cell on the fourth floor of a Danish prison, the Danish Prison Union said on Wednesday, presumably to help bust the inmate out.